eduvpn/documentation/PHP_SAML_SP_UPGRADE.md

 instead of `php-fkooman-saml-sp`:

-Rename `SamlAuthentication` under `/etc/vpn-user-portal/config.php` to `PhpSamlAuthentication`.
-Set the `authMethod` to `PhpSamlAuthentication`.
-The following options left over from `php-fkooman-saml-sp` are no longer needed and can be removed:
+Rename `SamlAuthentication` under `/etc/vpn-user-portal/config.php` to `PhpSamlAuthentication` and set the `authMethod` to `PhpSamlAuthentication`.
+The following options left over from `SamlAuthentication` are no longer needed and can be removed.
+They are now configured in `php-saml-sp`:

 * `spEntityId`
 * `idpMetadata`